laurent22/joplin/README.md

 * In Joplin, in [command-line mode](#command-line-mode), type `import-enex /path/to/file.enex`.
 This will import the notes into a new notebook named after the filename.
 * Then repeat the process each notebook that needs to be imported.

-# Synchronization
+# Synchronisation

 Joplin does synchronisation by creating simple text files that represent notes, notebooks, tags and resources.
 These files can then be synchronised with OneDrive or any other supported target (currently it can also synchronise with the local file system; and a Dropbox driver is also planned).
 When syncing, Joplin creates a sub-directory in OneDrive, in /Apps/Joplin and read/write the notes and notebooks from it.
 The application does not have access to anything outside this directory.
 To initiate the synchronisation process, type `:sync`.
 You will be asked to follow a link to authorise the application.
 After that, the application will synchronise in the background whenever it is running.
 It's possible to also synchronise outside of the user interface by typing `joplin sync`.
 This can be used to setup a cron script to synchronise at regular interval.
-For example, this would synchronise every 30 minutes:
+For example, this would do it every 30 minutes:

 	*/30 * * * * /path/to/joplin sync